 You can’t learn how to make stunning Pinterest pins in minutes without knowing what to write:

-You might simply add the title of your article, which would already include your keywords (I hope!).
+You might simply add the pin title of your article, which would already include your keywords (I hope!).

 However, it’s more important that you use keywords found directly from Pinterest.
 These are the keywords people are searching for on Pinterest… and they might be different from what you’d find people searching for on Google.

-To search for Pinterest keywords, just type in phrases you think searchers might be looking for on your topic.
+when you use pinterest to search for Pinterest keywords, just type in phrases you think searchers might be looking for on your topic.
 If those words or phrases come up automatically, you’ve found a keyword that people are searching for.